McWatt/react-redux-challenge/dev-readme.md

 # Todo
+add proptypes to components
+add jest tests
+add Prettier to workflow

-move things out of rootReducer.js refactor doctors reducer cases to be more functional/readable add Prettier to workflow assess and convert components to functions if stateless ask product about distance investigate proptypes and use with redux
+refactor doctors reducer cases to be more functional/readable ask product about distance

-add routing for review form(s)

-/doctor/:doctorId/ <DoctorView />
-/doctor/:doctorId/review/ <AddReview edit="false" />
-/doctor/:doctorId/review/edit/:reviewId <AddReview edit="true" reviewId=:reviewId />
+# not doing
+move things out of rootReducer.js